visual-framework/vf-core/.github/ISSUE_TEMPLATE/new-component-request.md

 ## Standard questions

-- In a few words, what does this pattern look like?
+- In a few words, what does this component look like?
   [An image gallery with big impact]

-- In a few words, what does this pattern do?
+- In a few words, what does this component do?
   [Allows users to browse images, possibly clicking on links]

-- Would a rebrand change the structure or layout of this pattern?
+- Would a rebrand change the structure or layout of this component?
   [Possibly we could move from one main image to a grid of images]

-- Can other websites use this pattern?
+- Can other websites use this component?
 Or is it only useful in your organisation or website?
   [Others could use]

 - Do you have any designs or concepts?
   [yes, they're attached]

 - Have you done any user testing already?
   [no]

-- How often do you expect to make use of this pattern?
+- How often do you expect to make use of this component?
   [fairly often, not on every page, but we expect many EMBL teams and some news articles could use this]

-- Can you list out major elements in this pattern?
+- Can you list out major elements in this component?
   [main image, caption+links, credit+link, thumbnails, lightbox and navigation elements]

-- Will all elements of this pattern be used every time?
+- Will all elements of this component be used every time?
   [Generally yes]

-- Does this pattern contain other patterns?
+- Does this component contain other components?
   [vf-credit, vf-caption]

 ## Any further thoughts?